leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: dryeyes-treatment_medical-cornearefractive
 - What are the medical treatments for dry eye syndrome?
+- can eye drops cure dry eyes
+- What eye drops are good for dry eyes
+- How often should I put tear drops
+- What is the difference between bottle and disposable eyedrops
 - What are the non-surgical treatments for dry eye syndrome?
 - Are there medications that are useful for dry eyes?
 - What medications can improve eye dryness?